Graham Joseph Hill

-My main areas of research include trends in World Christianity and themes in applied theology.
+My main areas of research include trends in World Christianity, intercultural theology, mission studies, and themes in applied theology.
 I love thinking about Christian approaches to faith, life, and culture.
-I write about themes in biblical equality, biblical studies, systematic theology, mission, and justice.
-I teach courses on Christian leadership, church revitalization, and missional theology.
+I write about themes in biblical equality, biblical studies, systematic theology, mission, intercultural theology, and justice.
+I teach courses on Christian leadership, church revitalization, and missional and intercultural theology.
 My teaching areas also include spiritual formation and World Christianity.
 I often lecture on church health, leading through change and transition, and more.
 I teach undergraduate and postgraduate courses.
 I love supervising research Masters and Doctoral students.

 The Baptist Churches of Australia ordained me in 2000.
 I have pastored and planted churches in Perth and Sydney.
 One of my great joys in ministry has been pastoring in some of the largest churches in Australia.
 I attend Epping Church of Christ.
 This church is a healthy, missional, and Christ-centred church in Sydney.
 I have the joy of being a frequent conference speaker in Australia and around the world.